Sacdees/stock_analysis/Module_2_green_stock_anaylsis/stock_analysis/README_copy.md

-# An Analysis for our friend Steve in his new career
+# An Analysis for our friend Steve in his new finance career
 Steve has presented us with an excel sheet and asked us to help analyze the data he collected for investing in Green Energy.
 ---
 # VBA Macros with Excel to Automate